arkonki/webmail2/README.md

         \q
         ```
 2.  **Initialize Database Schema**
-    -   As your regular user, run the schema script against the new database:
-        ```bash
-        psql -U webmail_user -d webmail -h localhost -f server/schema.sql
-        ```
+    -  You will need to manually create the required tables for `User`, `Account`, `Folder`, etc., as no schema script is provided.

 3.  **Verify Redis**
     -   Check that Redis is running: `sudo systemctl status redis-server`.
 It should be active.
 By default, it listens only on localhost, which is secure.